godot-dimensions/g4mf/specification/parts/model.md

 ### URI

-The `"uri"` property is a string that defines the URI of the model file, relative to the G4MF file's location.
+The `"uri"` property is a string that defines the URI of the model file.
 If not specified, the default value is an empty string, meaning there is no URI.

+The URI may be relative to the G4MF file's location, or alternatively, may be a web address, or any other valid URI format.
+If the URI starts with `https://`, it is treated as a web address and indicates the model is located there.
+Implementations may cache and reuse downloaded models as they see fit.
+If the URI starts with any other scheme, it uses that protocol.
+If the URI does not contain `://`, it is treated as a relative path to the G4MF file's location.

 File names SHOULD use snake case and all lowercase letters to avoid case sensitivity issues across platforms, such as `my_model.g4b`.
 When embedding a model data into a buffer view, the name property SHOULD be set to the name of the file that would exist if it were external, for example if a separate file would look like `{ "mimeType": "model/g4mf-binary", "uri": "my_model.g4b" }`, the embedded equivalent SHOULD look like `{ "bufferView": 0, "mimeType": "model/g4mf-binary", "name": "my_model.g4b" }` with `0` replaced with the correct index.
 This is recommended for the purposes of clarity and semantic preservation during embedding, but any name is allowed, including no name at all.